 Rooftop gig at Hucknall's Arc Cinema to celebrate new Beatles film opening at the venue this week

+Rooftop gig to celebrate new Beatles film at Hucknall's Arc Cinema - plus show times for the week ahead

 To promote new documentary film The Beatles: Get Back - The Rooftop Concert at Hucknall’s Arc Cinema tomorrow (Saturday) and Wednesday, February 23, a trio of musicians took to the venue’s roof for their very own rooftop performance.